Do you work hard all day, but your poor time management stops you from ever getting caught up on your to-do list?

 However you choose to use your buffers, just remember that they benefit your mental power and help you better focus—ultimately leading to better time management.

-6. Rookie Time Management Mistake: Overextending Yourself
+6. Rookie Mistake When Optimizing Time Management Skills: Overextending Yourself

 Do you have trouble delegating and letting anyone else handle a task because you don’t trust them to do it right?